preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 .. image:: video.png

 **Note!** You use this option to generally add a link to a video to a specific page (to the page image area).
-The link is not saved in the Media Picker, just in the page.
+The link is not saved in the Media Picker, just on the page.

 Here's how to add a video: